fdmntl/fundamental-app/README.md

 ## 🚧 Development Status

 We’re constantly improving and expanding Fundamental, building openly for maximum transparency.
+> [!NOTE]
-Note: Fundamental is currently in development and not yet publicly available.
+> Fundamental is currently in development and not yet publicly available.

 ---